AlgoMaster Logo

 Intuition

-Here's the key insight: we don't need to restart counting from each position.
-We can just walk through the array once, keeping a running counter.
-When we see a 1, we increment the counter.
-When we see a 0, the streak is broken, so we reset the counter to 0.
-At every step, we check if the current streak is the longest we've seen.
+There is no need to restart counting from each position.
+Walk through the array once, keeping a running counter.
+On a 1, increment the counter.
+On a 0, the streak is broken, so reset the counter to 0.
+After each element, compare the current streak against the longest seen so far.

 Algorithm